colin725/rff/README.md

 ## Data

-Yearly data is given for all years that a players has played Weekly data is given for the past 3 seasons
+A projection is given (contains some but not all individual stats) Yearly data is given for all years that a players has played Weekly data is given for the past 3 seasons

-Make sure to check for None being returned anywhere if there is no data for a player
+Make sure to check for None being returned anywhere if there is no data for that player stat

 Uncomment the block in robot1.py to see the data printed out for one player of each position.